+- 6.1 Key pair generation and installation

+- 6.1.1 Key pair generation

-6.1.1.1 Specific requirements for CA private keys
+- 6.1.1.1 Specific requirements for CA issuer keys

-The CA's issuer keys are generated in hardware modules which are dedicated to storing and processing such keys.
+The CA's issuer keys are generated in FIPS 140-2 level 3 validated cryptographic hardware modules which are dedicated to storing and processing such keys.
 When generating issuer keys, a number of people's presence is required.
 The hardware modules are physically protected as per section 5.1 which, among other things, means that physical access to these requires the simultaneous presence of at least two authorized operators.